12Thanjo/Neutrino/plugins/TECS/README.md

 // create an entity
 var entity = env.createEntity();

-// add a position component to the entity
+// add the position component to the entity
 // set x to 12 and y to 14
-env.bindComponent(entity, "position", [12, 14]);
+env.bindComponent(entity.id, "position", 12, 14);

+// bind the health component to the entity entity.bindComponent(entity, "health");

 // systems //////////////////////////////////////////////////////////